 Having a multi-channel DTC expert at the helm really can take your winery to new heights.
 Since DTC is the main breadwinner for most wineries, it makes sense that you need to have true DTC professionals in place at the higher levels of the organization.

-Dave: That’s interesting, because it seems like everyone is attempting to create and deliver exceptional experiences, whether in the tasting room, online, or through event services at the winery.
+CPL: That’s interesting, because it seems like everyone is attempting to create and deliver exceptional experiences, whether in the tasting room, online, or through event services at the winery.
 But if that’s the case, they need to do more to differentiate themselves in these channels, correct?
 So that they don’t get lost in the shuffle of everyone doing the same things?

 Lesley: So, Napa is in the middle of a bout of one-upmanship as wineries try to top each other by creating the next great winery experience.
 Putting aside the fact that this may be changing who can afford to come to Napa in the future, this trend is actually a good thing, as it keeps the industry trying new things and diversifying.
 Different generations want different experiences, and the stats prove this out: A winery can’t just get away with the cattle-call of the walk-in tasting room anymore.
 The experiences have to be unique, creating an emotional connection with the brand.